astropy/saba/docs/examples_mcmc.rst

 Getting the sampler object
 --------------------------

-To get the sampler all we have to is this initialized a `~astrosherpa_bridge.SherpaMCMC` object with the fitter instance and returns it.
+To get the sampler all we have to is this initialized a `~saba.SherpaMCMC` object with the fitter instance and returns it.

 .. code-block:: ipython